When to plant Tomatoes in Rush County, IN

 Rush County, Indiana is in USDA Hardiness Zone 6a.
 The average last spring frost is April 14 and first fall frost is October 21.

-Rush County County sits in USDA Zone 6a.
+Rush County sits in USDA Zone 6a.
 Tomatoes grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Tomatoes grow in Rush County County's climate?
+Can Tomatoes grow in Rush County's climate?

 Your Rush County Garden Planner — Free